Tasks > Dependencies

 In order to use task dependencies:

-- Create two tasks
+- Have at least two tasks visible

 - Open the first/preceding task